kmaphosa/k8-app-configs/README.md

 # Kubenetes CI/CD Project

-This project demonstrates the implementation of a DevOps pipeline, infrastructure-as-code principles, and continuous delivery using Kubernetes, ArgoCD, and Nginx.
+This project demonstrates the implementation of a DevOps CI/CD pipeline using Git, Docker, Kubernetes and Nginx.
 It also includes an observability stack for monitoring, logging, and alerting.

 ## Project Overview
 ### Key Features